gabrieldrouin/vanilla-landing-page/README.md

 The purpose of the exercice is to recreate a landing page from an image of the expected result.
 The expected colors and fonts to use were also given as part of the exercice.

 The page was built based on a viewport width of 1312px.
-As such, the flexboxes do not change in height based on the viewport's width, which can lead to some janky results when viewed on bigger or smaller resolutions.
+As such, larger viewports can lead to some janky results due to the flexboxes.

 View here: https://gabrieldrouin.github.io/vanilla-landing-page/